About Expressive Arts Therapy

 Expressive Arts Therapy is a resource-oriented counselling method rooted in mindfulness.
 Expressive Arts Therapy can be used in sessions with clients of all ages.
 Each session, like any other form of counselling, is held by the strong therapeutic relationship between the therapist and the client.
 In both group and individual work clients can move through difficulties while uncovering their personal strengths.
 The creative process in sessions is not pinned down to one medium and often sessions move through multiple modalities (such as visual arts, photography, writing, storytelling, movement, play or music) to deepen the experience in the work.
 The process is not about analyzing the art, or about making "good" art, but rather about trying something out in a mind set of self study.
 While therapeutic conversation can be an important part of the process, many of the shifts and surprises come from an experience that engages the imagination and senses.
 I find that most of the time people come to counselling with an idea of how or where they feel stuck, yet cannot seem to change.
 I have seen time and time again that a therapy experience in the arts can be the movement that helps the person become unstuck.

 I bring 7 years of Therapy experience directly supporting children, youth and adults working through challenges.
-I was honoured to spend over 3 years of this time as a Community Counsellor in a small first nations community and now currently work in private practice and at a Family Counselling Agency.
-I am a teacher in the Vancouver Expressive Arts Therapy Diploma Program.
+I was honoured to spend over 3.5 years of this time as a Community Counsellor in a small first nations community and now currently work in private practice and at a Family Counselling Agency.
+I am a teacher in the Vancouver School of Expressive ArtsTherapy.